nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/2-initialize-publisher-view.md

 The `OT.initPublisher()` method takes two parameters:

 * `targetElement`— (Optional) Defines the DOM element that the Publisher video replaces.
 * `properties`— (Optional) A set of properties that customize the Publisher.
-The `properties` parameter also includes options to specify an audio and video input device used by the publisher (see [Setting the camera and microphone used by the publisher](#set_camera_mic)).
-The `properties` parameter also includes options for customizing the appearance of view in the HTML page (see [Customizing the UI](/developer/guides/customize-ui/js/)) and select whether to publish audio and video (see [Publishing audio or video only](/developer/guides/audio-video/js/index.html#publish_audio_video_only)).
+The `properties` parameter also includes options to specify an audio and video input device used by the publisher.
+The `properties` parameter also includes options for customizing the appearance of view in the HTML page and select whether to publish audio and video.

 * `completionHandler`— (Optional) A completion handler that specifies whether the publisher instantiated successfully or with an error.

 You can pass this Publisher object into the `Session.publish()` method to publish a stream to a session.
-See [Publishing a stream](#publish_stream).

 Before calling `Session.publish()`, you can use this Publisher object to test the microphone and camera attached to the Publisher.